home-assistant/home-assistant.io/source/_posts/2023-10-12-year-of-the-voice-chapter-4-wakewords.markdown

 Since our voice satellite is only responsible for capturing audio, a lot of devices one might have in their “old tech” drawer can be given a new life and purpose as a voice satellite.

+When audio is captured via USB, we recommend using a USB speakerphone because they contain audio processing chips that clean up the audio and enhance voices.
+They also come with a speaker and look a bit like one expects a voice satellite to look.
+We had great results in our testing with the [Anker PowerConf S330].
+It did require a firmware update before it could be used with Home Assistant.

+_Some USB speakerphones will require a powered USB hub because of power limits on the Raspberry Pi’s USB ports._

 ## Turn Home Assistant into a voice satellite

 You can configure your device running Home Assistant to capture audio and turn it into a voice assistant.
 To do this, you need to plug in a USB microphone or speakerphone and configure the Assist microphone add-on.
 Your Home Assistant device may need to be rebooted before the microphone is usable.

 {% my supervisor_addon badge addon="47701997_assist_microphone" repository_url="https://github.com/rhasspy/hassio-addons" %}

-We recommend using a USB speakerphone because they contain audio processing chips that clean up the audio and enhance voices.
-They also come with a speaker and look a bit like one expects a voice satellite to look.

-We recommend the [Anker PowerConf S330].
-We needed to update its firmware before it could be used with Home Assistant.

-_Some USB speakerphones will require a powered USB hub because of power limits on the Raspberry Pi’s USB ports._

 <p class='img'>
 <img src='/images/blog/2023-10-12-year-of-the-voice-chapter-4/assist-microphone-addon.png'>